mr-seifi/prompt-management/README.md

    - `DOCKER_HUB_TOKEN`: Your Docker Hub access token
    - `SERVER_HOST`: Your deployment server's IP address or hostname
    - `SERVER_USERNAME`: SSH username for your deployment server
-   - `SERVER_SSH_KEY`: Private SSH key for accessing your deployment server
+   - `SERVER_PASSWORD`: Password for accessing your deployment server
    - `DJANGO_SECRET_KEY`: Secret key for your Django application
    - `DEBUG`: Set to "False" for production
    - `POSTGRES_DB`: PostgreSQL database name